lenmorld/studify/LEARN2.md

 every Rails model can be init. with its attributes, automatically mapped to the db columns

+- `Lesson.new` uses the class `Lesson`

 - `new(params)` does just that: **init the model**
 - `save`: **save the model** in the db

 then, redirect to the `show()` action (we'll define later)

+**ERROR** ForbiddenAttributesError

+- Rails security feature, "strong parameters", which requries us to tell Rails exactly which params are allowed in the controller actions

+> this prevents extra malicious params values being "mass assigned" to the model

+we have to whitelist controller

+## Whitelisting controller